archphile/thepenguin/content/posts/2019-05-17-monitor-calibration-with-displaycal.md

 - **White level (brightness):** 90cd/m<sup>2</sup>
 - **Gamma:** 2.2

-Note that many photographers who focus in printing, prefer lower temperatures, ex **5000K** or **5500K**.
+Note that many photographers who focus in printing, prefer lower temperatures, ex. **5000K** or **5500K**.
 I  print my photos too, however I find these settings to be too "yellowish" for everyday use, so I prefer 6500K, which is a safe and widely used value in the digital world.

 Regarding the brightness, most of the articles online suggest a value of **120cd/m<sup>2</sup>**.
 However I find it **extremely bright**, and after a lot of trials and errors I found **90cd/m<sup>2</sup>** to be more than enough for my needs.